playablestreets/plantsOS/README.md

 ---

-# TODO
+# FUTURE TODOs

 - run pip install -r ./requirements across python scripts during update
+- install script
-- Broadcast MAC, ip address, and hostname on boot
+- Broadcast MAC, ip address, and hostname on boot and on request
-- add soundcard to bopos.config, read in start.sh
+- configure soundcard via bopos.config
+- look first in active patch for bopos.config and bopos.devices (?)

-## DECOUPLE BOPOS
+## DECOUPLE BOPOS from PD Patch
 - structure as below
 - hot-swappable patches specified as git repos in bopos.config
   - if patch uses bop, bop can be submodule or flat folder  (recursive downloading of bop or samplepacks not required)